Caffeine: Adolescents

 Health Canada has not developed advice for adolescents because of insufficient data.
 However, they suggest that daily caffeine intake for this age group be no more than 2.5 mg/kg body weight.
 This is because the maximum adult caffeine dose may not be appropriate for light-weight adolescents or for younger adolescents who are still growing.
 The daily dose of 2.5 mg/kg body weight would not cause adverse health effects in the majority of adolescent caffeine consumers.
 This is a conservative suggestion since older and heavier-weight adolescents may be able to consume adult doses of caffeine without experiencing adverse effects.

 Pregnancy and breastfeeding

 The metabolism of caffeine is reduced in pregnancy, especially in the third trimester, and the half-life of caffeine during pregnancy can be increased up to 15 hours (as compared to 2.5 to 4.5 hours in non-pregnant adults).
-Current evidence regarding the effects of caffeine on pregnancy and for breastfeeding are inconclusive.
+Evidence regarding the effects of caffeine on pregnancy and for breastfeeding are inconclusive.
 There is limited primary and secondary advice for, or against, caffeine use during pregnancy and its effects on the fetus or newborn.